imxade/Svelte-template/about/about.md

 I’m also rooting for RISC-V (Open Architecture).

-I blog occasionally and have a keen interest in alot of research fields.
-Lambda Calculus, automated proofs and parallelism, Game engines and quantum mechanics are al fascinating to me.
+I blog occasionally and have a keen interest in a lot of research fields.
+Lambda calculus, automated proofs and parallelism, game engines, and quantum mechanics are all fascinating to me.

 I believe cross-platform is both the present and the future.
 Technologies like WebAssembly, WebGPU, WebXR, and WebTransport excite me as they shape the future of the web.